datastax/cassandra-data-migrator/README.md

 1. Clone this repo
 2. Move to the repo folder `cd cassandra-data-migrator`
 3. Run the build `mvn clean package` (Needs Maven 3.8.x)
-4. The fat jar (`cassandra-data-migrator-4.x.x.jar`) file should now be present in the `target` folder
+4. The fat jar (`cassandra-data-migrator-x.x.x.jar`) file should now be present in the `target` folder

 # Contributors
 Checkout all our wonderful contributors [here](./CONTRIBUTING.md#contributors).